 7. Fly During Nap (or Happy) Time

-It may not always work, and your kid may be too distracted to sleep, but booking flights that coincide with their nap schedule at least give you better odds for a smoother trip.
-Or, if you can’t fly when they usually sleep, try to plan the trip during periods of the day when you know they’re happiest ⏤ for most babies, the morning.
+We know: Given the hell that is air travel, this may not always work.
+Even if you do book your flight during this window of time and everything departs smoothly, your kid may be too distracted to sleep because, hey, everything is new and why can’t anyone get up?
+But booking flights that coincide with a child’s nap schedule at least give you better odds for a smoother trip.
+If you can’t fly when they usually sleep, try to plan the trip during periods of the day when you know they’re happiest ⏤ for most babies, the morning.

 8. Book Two Aisle Seats Across From Each Other